AnimeSocNotts/code-of-conduct/README.md

 ## 6. Reporting Guidelines
 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a committee member, their appointed deputy, or relevant members of university or union staff as soon as possible.

-For incidents that occur outside of a society event you should email the Welfare and Inclusivity Officer (Daudi Wampamba <daudi.wampamba@hacksocnotts.co.uk>).
+For incidents that occur outside of a society event you should email us at [anime@uonsu.com](mailto:anime@uonsu.com).

-For incidents that occur during a society event you should either contact a member of the society committee present at the event, or email the Welfare and Inclusivity Officer.
+For incidents that occur during a society event you should either contact a member of the society committee present at the event, or email us.

-At select events we may also monitor calls to [+44 (0) 115 824 4588](tel:+441158244588).

 Additionally, committee members and their appointed deputies are available to help attendees or society members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.